GiggleLiu/ScientificComputingForPhysicists/contents/chap2/julia-type.md

   0.792 ns (0 allocations: 0 bytes)
 Val{102334155}()
 ```
-Wow, it is really fast!
-However, this trick is not recommended.
-It is not a good practice to abuse the type system.
-You simply transfer the run-time to compile time, which violates the [Performance Tips](https://docs.julialang.org/en/v1/manual/performance-tips/).
+Wow, it computes in no time!
+However, this trick is not recommended in the [Julia performance tips](https://docs.julialang.org/en/v1/manual/performance-tips/).
+This implementation simply transfers the run-time computation to the compile time.
 On the other hand, we find the compiling time of the function `fib` is much shorter than the run-time.
-This is because the function `fib` is a **recursive function**.
-The compiler can not optimize the recursive function very well.
+The recursive form turns out to be optimized away by the Julia compiler.
+But still, it is not recommended to abuse the type system.

 ### Summary
 * *Multiple dispatch* is a feature of some programming languages in which a function or method can be dynamically dispatched based on the **run-time** type.
-* Julia's mutiple dispatch provides exponential abstraction power comparing with an object-oriented language.
+* Julia's multiple dispatch provides exponential large function space, which allows extending the number system easily.
-* By carefully designed type system, we can program in an exponentially large function space.